Get helpful answers

 Nothing!
 All courses are free, but you must register before attending.

 All of our courses are open to everyone at all levels and at all stages of recovery.
 All we require is an open mind, a willingness to participate and be respectful of the other learners in the room.
-We have found that some people have a better learning experience when we can talk to them about their expectations and specific needs.
-We can help people choose the right course, make recommendations, and answer questions.
-You can call us at 403-342-2266.

 Our courses are friendly, informative, engaging and enjoyable to help learners on their recovery journey.
 Two trained facilitators run each course, one who has personal experience of recovery and will share their experience as part of the course, the other an expert by education.